Clarifying The $250,000 / $500,000 Tax-Free Home Sale Profit Rule

 Another fantastic real estate platform is CrowdStreet.
 If you are an accredited investor, CrowdStreet focuses on individual real estate opportunities in 18-hour cities.
 18-hour cities have lower valuations, higher cap rates, and higher growth rates.
 The spreading out of America is real.
 Take advantage.

-I personally have $810,000 invested in real estate crowdfunding across the heartland.
+I personally have $954,000 invested in real estate crowdfunding across the heartland.
 So far, I've received over $624,000 in distributions and passive income.
+Both Fundrise and CrowdStreet are long-time sponsors of Financial Samurai and Financial Samurai is an investor in Fundrise.

 Fundrise Due Diligence Funnel